scrossuk/locic/docs/MoveVersusCopy.rst

 (If you're looking to create a new lvalue type then see :doc:`LvaluesAndRvalues <LvaluesAndRvalues>` for an explanation of this.)

-In some (rare) cases a type has custom behaviour during a move operation, involving more logic than simply a *memcpy* from the source address to the destination address.
-Loci allows this to be customised by manually implementing a method called *__moveto*, which by default just performs a *memcpy*.
+In some (rare) cases a type has custom behaviour during a move operation, involving more logic than simply a ``memcpy`` from the source address to the destination address.
+Loci allows this to be customised by manually implementing a method called ``__move``, which by default just performs a ``memcpy``.

 Here's an example: